In this brief dream segment, I found myself waking along some kind of narrow road.

 - The pathway appearing to steadily decline underground, I believe, points to the Scriptural testimony of Hell being located deep underneath the Earth (Isaiah 5:14).

 - I believe that me turning to the left was significant also, and pointed to Matthew 25:33.

-- Finally, the wide steel vault door, I believe, symbolized the literal gates of Hell (Matthew 16:18); in that, once a condemned soul enters -- they're not getting back out (until the Great White Throne Judgment, of Revelation 20:11-14).
+- Finally, the wide steel vault door, may have symbolized the literal gates of Hell (Matthew 16:18); in that, once a condemned soul enters -- they're not getting back out (until the Great White Throne Judgment, of Revelation 20:11-14).

 ...(24)Then the LORD rained upon Sodom and upon Gomorrah brimstone and fire from the LORD out of heaven; (25)And he overthrew those cities, and all the plain, and all the inhabitants of the cities, and that which grew upon the ground.